 Save 50% on Transformation Academy’s Career Coach Certification!
 (Only $98.50!)
 CLICK HERE

-And, check out the Free Video Series that accompanies the book HERE on YouTube!
+And, get started with our Free Video Series HERE on YouTube!

 If you’re interested in learning more, we highly recommend reading the books Disrupt You!
 By Jay Samit and Bold by Peter Diamandis.